 A residency visa – Residencia

-A residency visa can be obtained, which lasts for 6 months.
-If you then wish to stay longer, you will nee to apply for a Residency Card.
+You can purchase a residency visa, which lasts for 6 months.
+If you then wish to stay longer, you will need to apply for a Residency Card.
 You will need to provide a number of documents if you apply for a residency visa, most of which have costs attached to them

 Extending your visa in Cape Verde

-It is possible to apply for an extension to your visa at a National Police station; however, on some islands the procedure can be quite lengthy.
-It is quicker if you do this in person at the Frontier Police Office in Praia.
-You will need a number of documents, including proof of earnings, rental agreement (in Cape Verde) or proof of property ownership and disclosure from the police in your home country, etc. All documents would need to be in Portuguese.
+You can apply for an extension to your visa at a National Police station; however, on some islands the procedure can be quite lengthy.
+You can also do this in person at a Frontier Police Office.
+You must take with you a number of documents, including proof of earnings, rental agreement (in Cape Verde) or proof of property ownership and disclosure from the police in your home country, etc. All documents would need to be in Portuguese.
 This is not a particularly easy process!